Aoki, Nagano

 Aoki (青木村, Aoki-mura) is a village in Nagano Prefecture, Japan.
-As of 28 February 2019, the village had an estimated population of 4,360 in 1742 households, and a population density of 76 persons per km².
+As of 28 February 2019, the village had an estimated population of 4,360 in 1742 households, and a population density of 76 persons per km2.
 The total area of the village is 57.10 sqkm.

 Geography

 Aoki is located in the center of Nagano Prefecture, in a basin surrounded by mountains on three sides.
 The village is at an average elevation of between 500 and 850 meters, with approximately 80% of the village area covered in mountains and forests.
 Around 10% of the village area is agricultural, with rice, mushrooms and horticulture as the main agricultural activities.

 Climate

-The village has a climate characterized by characterized by hot and humid summers, and cold winters (Köppen climate classification Cfa).
+The village has a climate characterized by hot and humid summers, and cold winters (Köppen climate classification Cfa).
 The average annual temperature in Aoki is 10.8 °C. The average annual rainfall is 1103 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 24.1 °C, and lowest in January, at around -1.8 °C.
+The temperatures are highest on average in August, at around 24.1 °C, and lowest in January, at around −1.8 °C.